chinchalinchin/elara/src/source/02_palindromes/03_appendix.rst

 - Section A.II: Delimiter Count Function
 - Section A.III: Palindromic Pairs
 - Section A.IV: Categories
+- Section A.V: Sigma Induction
+- Section A.VI: Reflective Structures

 Section A.II: Compound Words
 ----------------------------